-Growing up as part of the Somali diaspora, colonial archival images would be the few historical visual records, outside of my own family albums, available to me.
+Growing up as part of the Somali diaspora, colonial archival images are the few historical visual records, outside of my own family albums, available to me.
 Images such as the five photo collection of young Somali women titled Soomalee [i.e. Somali?] women [ca. 1858 – ca. 1862] at the State Library of Victoria.
-In these photos, it is heartbreakingly clear that the young women are not posing for themselves, but for a White man behind the camera.
-The gallery, like the museum, has from inception been an institution dedicated to collecting and containing such images presented by and for a colonial gaze.
+In these photos, it is heartbreakingly clear that the young women are not posing for themselves, but for a likely White man behind the camera.
+The gallery, like the museum, has from inception, been an institution dedicated to collecting and containing such images presented by and for a colonial gaze.

 Large and high above our gaze, Ayana V. Jackson’s subjects are frozen in various stages of movement.
 For Jackson, the medium of photography “frame[s] the Black body literally and figuratively.”
-It is acutely apparent that the Intimate Justice in the Stolen Moment series is speaking to the historical and current objectification of the Black female body in the United State.
+It is acutely apparent that the Intimate Justice in the Stolen Moment series is speaking to the historical and current objectification of the Black female body in the United States.
 The dancers, dressed in ornate colonial dress, do not seek to make eye contact with the viewer.
-But regardless, the audience is here watching.
+But regardless, the audience is watching.

 A voice calls from close behind:

 “Can I take a picture of you two?
-Both of your hair looks so good in front of the photos?”
+Both of your hair looks so good in front of the photos.”

 “Are you from NGV?”.
 I quip back.
 Being in the gallery magazine seemed to be the only faintly redeemable option for his nescient interruption.

 “No!” we both exclaim.
 “Thank you, though,” I caught myself saying.
 The good girl is hard to shake.